aws/copilot-cli/site/content/docs/commands/svc-status.en.md

 ```

 ## What does it do?
 `copilot svc status` shows the health status of a deployed service.
-Depending on the service type, output may include service, task, and associated alarm statuses, logs, or S3 bucket data.
+Depending on the service type, output may include service, task, and associated alarm statuses; logs; or S3 bucket data.

 ## What are the flags?
 ```